 Over more than a decade the IMISCOE network has established a book series with key contributions from fields of migration, integration and diversity studies.
 To promote the dissemination of research and the widest possible access to research, IMISCOE has become the leading supporter of Open Access publishing in this research area.
 Most books are available in the OAPEN library.
 As of 2015, the IMISCOE network is associated to the Open Access journal Comparative Migration Studies.

 Training of young researchers is an essential task of the Network.
 By pooling the resources and expertise of its partners and members, IMISCOE facilitates the highest quality training for all Network members.
 It also makes long-term investments in the broader field by opening its training facilities to non-members.
 To this aim, the Network provides annual winter- or summer schools for PhD's, as well as specific training modules at other IMISCOE events.
 Also, every year IMISCOE provides the Maria Ioannis Baganha Award to the best PhD Thesis in the field of migration and ethnic studies, and the Rinus Penninx Award for best paper presented at the IMISCOE annual conference.

 Throughout the year numerous IMISCOE events are organised, in the context of research clusters, publication events, PhD training, etc. The most important item on the annual agenda of IMISCOE is the annual conference, which has ben organised every year since 2004 by one of IMISCOE's member institutes.
-This year's 14th Annual Conference will take place in Rotterdam.
+This year's 15th Annual Conference will take place in Barcelona, Spain.

 The IMISCOE Research Network maintains publications and communications channels to ensure that the results of its research are available to the public at large as well as to politicians, policymakers and other stakeholders.
 Its ambition is to make a difference in public perceptions and policymaking by contributing sound, knowledge-based information.